eea76/sqs_dynamodb/readme.md

 - Alternatively you can specify the script path in PyCharm/IntelliJ as `/main.py` and then run the program from there.
 Way easier than using the terminal.

 #### This program runs fairly quickly and there isn't much in the way of feedback, but this project is meant to serve as an illustration of how AWS services work together.
-Therefore in this context inspecting the code and learning how the pieces work together will ultimately be more useful than what the program produces (a json file of a bunch of fake movies sitting on your hard drive 😉)
+Therefore in this context inspecting the code and learning how the pieces are connected will ultimately be more useful than what the program produces (a json file of a bunch of fake movies sitting on your hard drive 😉)

 ---